Computer and Software Recommendations

 You can find minimum system requirements for Finale here.
 You can download a trial version of Finale if you wish to see if your current laptop is up to the task.
 (Playback will place the biggest demand on your computer.)

 Audio Editing Software

 Word Processing/Presentation/Organizing Software

-MUN Students are able to use Microsoft Office free of charge.
-You can find the download link at https://www.mun.ca/its/o365/.
-You will need your MUN e-mail address and password in order to log in.
+MUN students can download Microsoft Office for free.
+You will need your MUN e-mail address and password to log in.